flatpak/flat-manager/README.md

 It will listen on port 8080 by default.

 To test adding something to the repository, you can try building a simple app and exporting it to a repository.
+Use a recent version of flatpak and flatpak-builer to make sure you can build from Yaml files.
 This would normally happen on a different machine than the one serving the repository, but for testing we can just do it in a subdirectory:

     mkdir test-build
     cd test-build